-More than 80 percent of the Central African Republic’s working population relies on agriculture, but years of conflict and instability have stifled economic growth and reduced crop and livestock production.
+More than 75 percent of the Central African Republic’s working population relies on agriculture, but years of conflict and instability have stifled economic growth, as well as reduced crop and livestock production.
 Despite some progress towards peace, the security situation remains uncertain as violence continues to displace people.
 Others have returned to their villages, only to find their homes and farms in ruins.
 FAO is working to revitalize the country’s agriculture sector – from helping farmers supply markets with fresh and nutritious food to equipping young women and men with new skills in agriculture.

 Boosting production and incomes

 Insecurity and challenging living conditions have caused many people in the Central African Republic to leave their villages.
 The difficulties of earning an income in urban areas – not to mention pressure on already limited resources – make for an even more precarious situation.
 Many people living on the outskirts of cities, particularly women, grow vegetables or raise small livestock; however, the lack of training, organization and financing keep these activities from being profitable.
-FAO is working to increase vulnerable households’ access to quality seed, tools and training and to assist them them to organize into value chain groups – a move designed to expand their marketing opportunities.
+FAO is working to increase vulnerable households’ access to quality seeds, tools and training and to assist them to organize into value chain groups – a move designed to expand their marketing opportunities.

 Providing new skills in agriculture